 Did you notice one special thing from the above image???

 Things to Remember here

-This has been a guide to group rows in excel.
-Here we discuss how to group rows in excel with expand/collapse using an auto outline and subtotal option with examples and downloadable excel templates.
-You may also look at these useful functions in excel –
+This article is a guide to Group Rows in Excel.
+We discuss grouping rows in Excel with expand/collapse using an auto outline and subtotal options with examples and a downloadable Excel template.
+You may also look at these useful functions in Excel: –